peterzheng98/RCompiler-Spec/src/expressions/field-expr.md

 If the type of the container operand implements [`Deref`] or [`DerefMut`][`Deref`] depending on whether the operand is [mutable], it is *automatically dereferenced* as many times as necessary to make the field access possible.
 This process is also called *autoderef* for short.

+In RCompiler, only the [`Box`] type is supported for automatic dereferencing.

 r[expr.field.borrow]
 ## Borrowing